ksanty/ksanty/README.md

 - ⚡ Fun fact: ...
 I'm crazy about dogs, but particularly loyal to Cavalier King Charles Spaniels.
 I also went through the Hudson Institutes Organizational Development coaching program.
 - ♑️ Star sign ...
 You guessed it!
 Capricorn...
 - #️⃣ My #'s ...
 7, 13 and 64
-- I'm an ENFJ (Protaganist) Read more here! https://www.16personalities.com/enfj-personality
+- I'm an ENFJ (Protaganist) Read more here - https://www.16personalities.com/enfj-personality